mrozycki/rustmas/animation-template/README.md

 ==================

 Make a clone of this crate to create your own animation.
 Everything you need is provided for you.
-You will need to update some methods in the `animation.rs` file, marked with `TODO`.

-You shouldn't need to make any changes in `main.rs`.
+For a simple animation, you will need to provide your own implementation of the `update`, `render` and `get_fps` methods.